pandeybk/ansible-openshift-virt-reip/README.md

 ## Automated VM Re-IP on OpenShift Virtualization Using Multus + Ansible Automation Platform (AAP)

-In real-world **disaster recovery (DR)** scenarios, virtual machines restored in a new location or restarted during failover may **lose their network configuration**—especially the static IP assigned to their **machine network** interface (e.g., `eth1` via Multus).
+In real-world **disaster recovery (DR)** scenarios, virtual machines restored in a new location or restarted during failover may **lose their network configuration**-especially the static IP assigned to their **machine network** interface (e.g., `eth1` via Multus).
 Without this IP, the VM becomes unreachable on the application network and requires remediation.

 During DR, we still need a reliable **management path** into the VM so we can repair the interface.
 In OpenShift Virtualization, the VM always receives a fresh **pod IP** on its primary (pod) network after reboot.
 This pod IP becomes a convenient transient management endpoint that Ansible can use to log in and restore the correct machine-network IP.